 - et al., 2015; Kelly et al., 2012).
 This responsiveness to changing physicochemical conditions makes monazite amenable to recording multiple overprinting events and complex episodes of fluid-rock interaction.
-Consequently, U-Pb dating of monazite has become routine for deciphering the timing and tempo of thermal events in crustal rocks (e.g., Kohn and Malloy, 2004; Larson et al., 2022; Parrish, 1990; Rubatto et al., 2001). - 30 Widely dispersed concordant dates are a common observation in monazite U-Pb data from metamorphic rocks in complex and/or long-lived orogens (e.g., Clark et al., 2024; De Vries Van Leeuwen et al., 2021; Kirkland et al., 2016; Korhonen et al., 2013).
-There is often ambiguity surrounding what this dispersion represents.
+Consequently, U-Th-Pb dating of monazite has become routine for deciphering the timing and tempo of thermal events in crustal rocks (e.g., Kohn and Malloy, 2004; Larson et al., 2022; Parrish, 1990; Rubatto et al., 2001). - 30 A common observation in monazite U-Th-Pb data from complex and/or long-lived terranes are widely dispersed concordant dates (e.g., Clark et al., 2024; De Vries Van Leeuwen et al., 2021; Kirkland et al., 2016; Korhonen et al., 2013).
+There is often ambiguity surrounding what these dates represent.
 Common interpretations consider prolonged, slow cooling and associated volume diffusion, or partial dissolution-reprecipitation by overprinting or prolonged thermal events.
-Detailed microstructural observations and trace element geochemistry play a key role in contextualising these data, however,

-35 in their absence or ambiguity, the significance of dispersion in U-Pb dates can be difficult to interpret.
+Detailed microstructural observations and trace element geochemistry play a key role in contextualising these data, however, in their absence or ambiguity, the significance of dispersion in U-Th-Pb dates can be difficult to interpret.
 As such, it is important to understand the significance of such concordia dispersion, as it can lead to substantially different tectonic interpretations.

 With the recent advent of in situ Lu-Hf dating facilitated by LA-ICP-MS/MS, a new frontier of in situ dating opportunities has emerged (e.g., Glorie et al., 2023; Simpson et al., 2021, 2022; Yu et al., 2024).
-In this contribution, we first appraise in situ Lu-Hf isotopic data from monazite reference materials and in-house secondary reference materials by comparing calculated Lu-Hf dates with published U-Pb dates.
+In this contribution, we first appraise in situ Lu-Hf isotopic data from monazite reference materials and in-house secondary reference materials by comparing

+- calculated Lu-Hf dates with published U-Th-Pb dates.
 We then compare the results of in situ Lu-Hf and U-Pb geochronology from monazites that record a protracted history of fluid-driven dissolution and re-precipitation.
 Monazite Lu-Hf dating by LA-ICP-MS/MS was recently demonstrated using an iCap TQ instrument (Wu et al., 2024).
 However, this instrumental approach lacks axial ion acceleration and the ability to set a wait time between isotope jumps.
-These limitations affect sensitivity and induce undesirable isobaric interferences, hindering the exploration of in situ monazite Lu-Hf dating to its full potential.
+These limitations hinder exploring the - 45 application of Lu-Hf dating of monazite to its full potential.
 Here we present monazite Lu-Hf data acquired using an Agilent 8900x mass-spectrometer, with demonstrated better performance for heavy ions, and show that even in complex systems with protracted thermal histories, monazite Lu-Hf dating yields robust geochronometric data that can be used to interrogate U-Pb dates.
-In situ Lu-Hf dating of monazite can resolve multiple age populations from single grains and thus may be useful in cases where the U-Pb system has been compromised by Pb-loss.

-50 non-radiogenic Pb contamination, excess Pb due to Th uptake, low U concentration, or a combination of these factors.
+In situ Lu-Hf dating of monazite can resolve multiple age populations from single crystals, and thus may find use in scenarios where the U-Th-Pb system has been compromised by Pb-loss, non-radiogenic Pb contamination, excess Pb due - 50 to $^{230}$ Th uptake, low U contents, or a combination of these factors.